Avtuka/PrivacyPolicies/README.md

-# PrivacyPolicies
+# App Privacy Policies

-Privacy policies for mobile apps developed by Avtandigital.
+This repository contains the privacy policies for mobile applications developed and published by **Avtandigital**.

+Each app has its own folder or HTML file with a public GitHub Pages link to use for app store compliance.

+## 🔐 Available Policies

+## 📬 Contact

+For any questions, please contact us at avtukalaz@gmail.com.

+---
+© Avtandigital.
+All rights reserved.